Powered by SchoolDash

 Sutton Court Road, Hillingdon, Uxbridge UB10 9HT

-Particular strengths include Sixth form, Admissions, Finances and Destinations.
-Relative weaknesses include Attendance, Disadvantaged pupils, Progress and Attainment.
+Particular strengths include Finances, Destinations, Admissions and Representation.
+Relative weaknesses include Attainment, Attendance, Disadvantaged pupils and Progress.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.